GregariousMammal/Main-Site/content/clients/facebook-messenger.md

 end_date: 2018-09-01T00:00:00.000Z
 ---

-Chris helped create tutorials and blueprints to help developers build bots for Facebook Messenger.
+We helped create tutorials and blueprints to help developers build bots for Facebook Messenger.